 As is the case in many different industries, laws and regulations regularly change to keep up with how we do business in the world of SaaS solutions.
 These changes are particularly noticeable in software services that are continuously developing and growing.
 While it can be challenging to keep track of changes, it's vital to keep your finger on the pulse and remain tax compliant.

-U.S Sales tax compliance can be an absolute nightmare for SaaS, digital goods, and Software companies of any size - and that’s putting it nicely!
+U.S Sales tax compliance, as global SaaS compliance in general, can be an absolute nightmare for SaaS, digital goods, and Software companies of any size - and that’s putting it nicely!

 How is sales tax calculated?

 The formula for calculating the simplest sales tax rates is relatively straightforward: Tax Rate x Cost Of Item = Total Sales Tax.

 Why does sales tax vary from place to place?

 Sales taxes vary from place to place for two reasons.
 (1) Because different states have different rates of sales tax.
 (2) Because some tax rates are only applicable when a company has reached a sales volume threshold.